v 3.7.web 2025

 The 'just so' story of the Staunton pattern is this: the variety of chessmen designs popular in different parts of Europe had become an obstacle to international chess competitions.
 The existing styles could be impractical and top-heavy, or players had difficulty distinguishing pieces of unfamiliar sets.
 Nathaniel Cooke designed a more practical set that so impressed Howard Staunton (1810-1874), chess master, that he put his name to them.

 Cooke was supposedly inspired by London architecture and horses of Classical sculpture like the Elgin/Parthenon Marbles.
-Variants on the knight design are used to distinguish different antique and collectable Staunton sets.
-The queen now has her coronet, rather than a ball finial of Upright, St. George, and other antecedent sets.
+Variants on the knight design are used to distinguish different antique and collectible Staunton sets.
+The Queen now has her coronet, rather than a ball finial of Upright, St. George, and other antecedent sets.
 For the Smithsonian, architect Jimmy Stamp writes:

 "The work of architects like Christopher Wren, William Chambers, John Soane, and many others inspired the column-like, tripartite division of king, queen, and bishop.
 A row of Staunton pawns evokes Italianate balustrades enclosing of stairways and balconies."